 More OUT than IN over time = lose weight

 Anyway, do not eliminate them entirely even when dropping weight is the main goal.
-Fats actually allow the protein to fulfill their structural goal by not using them as fuel.
+Fats actually allow the protein to fulfill its structural purpose by not using them as fuel.
 To top it all, fats have a role of maintenance over our health in several ways: they help absorb vitamins, create various hormones, keep our hair and skin healthy and much more.
-A diet which includes cutting all the necessary lipids will harm you in the long term.
+A diet that includes cutting all the necessary lipids will harm you in the long term.